Date of Award

 Scholarly Commons Citation

 Twahir, Abdulhalim, "Preliminary Design of Blade and Disc Fixing for Aerospace Application using Multi-Disciplinary Approach" (2013).
-PhD Dissertations and Master's Theses.
+Doctoral Dissertations and Master's Theses.
 141.